ezamora0646/ECLSK-11/README.md

 ## Executive Summary

-In kindergarten (2010-11) female gender (1.45), higher scores in fall ATL (2.80), attentional focus (1.44), as well as closeness (2.77) all increase a student’s odds of receiving a high ATL rating in the spring. /n
+In kindergarten (2010-11) female gender (1.45), higher scores in fall ATL (2.80), attentional focus (1.44), as well as closeness (2.77) all increase a student’s odds of receiving a high ATL rating in the spring.

 First grade (2011-12) data ***does not indicate*** relationship scores as a moderator of the relationship between English proficiency and ATL ratings.
 Students with higher conflict were 0.27 times less likely to recieve a high ATL rating.
-While greater age (1.06 ), female gender (1.39 ), and higher attentional focus (1.35 ) scores were associated with increased likelihood of reciving a high ATL rating./n
+While greater age (1.06 ), female gender (1.39 ), and higher attentional focus (1.35 ) scores were associated with increased likelihood of reciving a high ATL rating.

 These findings highlight that students' language status is not a primary predictor of academic achievement.
 Further analyses should turn to teacher's structure of the classroom and the ways in which it affects students' engagement

 ## Insights Deep Dive